Tinea cruris: Signs and symptoms

 Typically, over the upper inner thighs, there is a red raised rash with a scaly well-defined border.
 There may be some blistering and weeping, and the rash can reach near to the anus.
 The distribution is usually on both sides of the groin and the center may be lighter in colour.
 The rash may appear reddish, tan, or brown, with flaking, rippling, peeling, iridescence, or cracking skin.

 If the person is hairy, hair follicles can become inflamed resulting in some bumps (papules, nodules and pustules) within the plaque.
 The plaque may reach the scrotum in men and the labia majora and mons pubis in women.
 The penis is usually unaffected unless there is immunodeficiency or there has been use of steroids.

 Affected people usually experience intense itching in the groin which can extend to the anus.

 Causes

-Tinea cruris is often associated with athletes foot and fungal nail infections.
+Tinea cruris is often associated with athlete's foot and fungal nail infections.
 Rubbing from clothing, excessive sweating, diabetes and obesity are risk factors.
 It is contagious and can be transmitted person-to-person by skin-to-skin contact or by contact with contaminated sports clothing and sharing towels.

 The type of fungus involved may vary in different parts of the world; for example, Trichophyton rubrum and Epidermophyton floccosum are common in New Zealand.
 Less commonly Trichophyton mentagrophytes and Trichophyton verrucosum are involved.
 Trichophyton interdigitale has also been implicated.